yehudacohen/alchemy/alchemy-web/docs/providers/github/secret.md

   repository: "my-repo",
   name: "API_KEY",
   value: alchemy.secret("my-secret-value"),
-  token: alchemy.secret(process.env.GITHUB_TOKEN)
+  token: alchemy.secret(process.env.CUSTOM_GITHUB_TOKEN)
 });
 ```

-This example demonstrates how to create a GitHub Secret using a custom GitHub token.
+This example demonstrates how to create a GitHub secret using a custom GitHub token.
 The token must have the 'repo' scope for private repositories or 'public_repo' scope for public repositories.